cpoIT/cpoIT.GITHUB.IO/README.md

 # Gitting Started

 This repository is for storing what I learn about Git/GitHub.
-I hope others will find it useful as well.
+I hope other Mac users will find it useful as well.
 Code and output are in `light grey boxes`.
 Sample output follows ==>.

 ## Setting Up Git on a Mac